 A competitive budget provides a sponsor with a complete financial picture of the proposed project.
-Budgets are reviewed by the sponsor to verify if the costs are reasonable and necessary to carry out the proposed project, and if it conforms to the sponsor's instructions and/or format.
-The cost elements of a budget must be those necessary to accomplish the proposed activity.
-Cost estimates of individual line items should be carefully calculated so that the requested funds are adequate, but not excessive.
+Budgets are reviewed by the sponsor to verify that the costs are reasonable and necessary for the proposed project and to ensure that the budget conforms to the sponsor's instructions.

-The cost elements of a budget must be those necessary to accomplish the proposed activity.
-Cost estimates of individual line items should be carefully calculated so that the requested funds are adequate, but not excessive.
-As you develop your budget, it is important to keep in mind that sponsored project costs fall into two broad categories those that are direct costs and costs included in the facilities and administrative rate.
+Cost estimates of individual line items should be carefully calculated so that the requested funds are adequate but not excessive.
+As you develop your budget, it is important to keep in mind that sponsored project costs fall into the following categories:

-Agency (Form) Budget (the budget example is a .pdf file and includes information on how to calculate F&A)
+› Agency (Form) Budget: This budget example is a PDF file and includes information on how to calculate F&A.

 Service Center Rates